melparker101/plasmapAMR/README.md

 This is an R package for making plasmid maps using `{ggplot2}`.

-This repo is forked from bradyajohnston/plasmapr and edited to visualise AMR genes on plasmisds.
+This repo is forked from bradyajohnston/plasmapr and edited to visualise AMR genes on plasmids.
 It is my first time releasing a package so is experimental and only involves a few small tweeks.
 It still needs more work.

 ## Installation